March 30th, 1973: Jill Johnston’s book of essays Lesbian Nation is published which calls for a lesbian movement separate from the gay rights movement.

 “Gay men, however discriminated against, are still patriarchs.”
 Johnston is quoted as saying.

 Still Lesbian Nation is an amazing look back at the feminist and gay rights movement of the late 60’s and early 70.
-The book itself in a historical aspect should be appreciated as a classic lesbian text, and even with the time difference it offers an insight of the beginning of today’s compartmentalization within the community and echo’s the argument of privilege against gay males today.
+The book itself in a historical aspect should be appreciated as a classic lesbian text, and even with the time difference it offers an insight of the beginning of today’s compartmentalization within the community and echo’s the argument against the “privilege gay males” today.

 Still, as an old-school text, it should be read and appreciated.